''The Quintaglio Ascension Trilogy'' is a series of science fiction novels written by [[CanadaEh Canadian]] author

 * DoesThisRemindYouOfAnything: The entire series is an allegory for our own age of enlightenment.
-More specifically, the Quintaglio religion and their reaction to Afsan's discovery of heliocentrism is meant to parallel the Catholic Church's inquisition of Galileo.
+More specifically, the Quintaglio religion and their reaction to Afsan's discovery of heliocentrism is meant to parallel the Catholic Church's prosecution of Galileo.
 In the second and third books, Toroca is essentially Charles Darwin, and Mokleb is their version of Freud.

 * EatsBabies: The Bloodpriests.
 It's usually accepted as a gruesome but necessary job: since each Quintaglio clutch has eight eggs, if all eight hatchlings survived from each clutch the world would soon be overrun, especially given the constant threat of ''dagamant'' in tight quarters. [[spoiler:As it eventually turns out, the Bloodpriest culling is what causes the Quintaglios to be trapped by their territoriality to begin with.]]

 * EyeScream: [[spoiler: Afsan]] is blinded with an obsidian dagger.

 * FreudianExcuse: Sort of, given that the third book features a Quintaglio version of Freud.
 The entire Quintaglio species [[spoiler: has been psychologically scarred due to being traumatised by the traditional culling of the Bloodpriests.
 Being bred for aggression on top of that has resulted in the exaggeration of the Quintaglios' territorial instincts.]]

 * GodSaveUsFromTheQueen: Len-Lends was deemed too aggressive of a leader by the bloodpriests, so [[spoiler: they used the royal family as a breeding experiment to try and usher in a new generation of more docile Quintaglios.]]